Kim Kardashian’s Leather Snakeskin Pic Ridiculed, Instagram Thinks Kanye West Looks Straight-Up Homeless

 “I thought she was giving some guy from ski row a ride to a shelter,” one fan said.

 When it comes to style, Kanye West is known for being unique.
 The Yeezy founder flies the flag for his brand’s pared-down or deconstructed looks, although prices for the rapper’s clothing line are high.
-Kanye also appears to embrace the throwback trend of Vogue‘s “dad sneakers.”
-Given the popularity of the rapper’s Yeezy Boost footwear though, it would seem that many are right on-board with the chunky footwear.
+West also appears to embrace the throwback trend of Vogue’s “dad sneakers.”
+Given the popularity of the rapper’s Yeezy Boost footwear though, it would seem that many are right on board with the chunky footwear.
 As to pairing it with elasticated sweats, well, it would appear that fans are divided.

-Fortunately for Kim and Kanye, not all comments were out to slam the rapper’s outfit.
+Fortunately for Kardashian and West, not all comments were out to slam the rapper’s outfit.

-Kim and Kanye have made major headlines this year.
-The high-profile couple welcomed their fourth child in May: Psalm West joins olders siblings North, Saint, and Chicago.
-Kanye has also been in the news for his weekly “Sunday Service” events.
+Kardashian and West have made major headlines this year.
+The high-profile couple welcomed their fourth child in May: Psalm West joins older siblings North, Saint, and Chicago.
+West has also been in the news for his weekly “Sunday Service” events.
 The faith-based worship gatherings that bring in music and spirituality are frequently shared to Instagram by the Kardashian-Jenners, although they’ve also included the general public with a high-profile “Sunday Service” earlier this year at Coachella’s music festival.

-Despite the harsh comments, Kim’s update yesterday proved popular overall, racking up over 2.3 million likes.
+Despite the harsh comments, Kim Kardashian’s update yesterday proved popular overall, racking up over 2.3 million likes.
 Celebrity likes also came in from Justin Bieber, Larsa Pippen, Emily Ratajkowski, and YouTuber Tana Mongeau.